azimgoogle/MeshX/README.md

 # MeshX
-Forms an autnomous mesh topology
+Forms an autnomous mesh topology.
+It has several unconventional usage of WiFi, WiFi P2P